 Most listings are in the $30's per square foot per year.
 The Olde Torrance region is seeing a a boost in rates.
 In the last 3 months, the median rate increased $1 per sqft per year.
 That's a 2% rise in rent.

 Compared to the rest of the Metropolitan Los Angeles market, the Olde Torrance submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

 In the last 90 days, 4 listings have been made available, which means office spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,600 sqft.
 Most buildings in this region are around 3 stories.
 Most buildings in this market were built in 1985 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Olde Torrance folk.
+Wholesale trade is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Olde Torrance occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.